Jandsy/introduction_python_dauphine/README.md

 ## Module Outline Information

 ### Module Description
-The module is structured around 4 sessions of 3 hours each.
-The sessions are comprised of practical implementation sessions.
-Students will be expected to devote an equivalent amount of learning time outside of class, in private and group study of module material.
-Teaching format will employ Python.
+The module consists of four sessions, each lasting three hours.
+These sessions focus on hands-on practical exercises.
+Students are anticipated to dedicate an equal amount of time outside of class for individual and group study of the module content.
+The teaching approach will utilize Python.

 ### Learning Outcomes